 - Sweat drug screenings

-Hair follicle tests can detect drug use over a longer window, but this test is less common.
+Hair follicle tests can detect drug use over a longer window, but this test is rare.
 Urine tests are used more frequently because of their accuracy and quick results.
-The US federal government doesn't currently support hair drug testing, but this policy may change.
+The US federal government doesn't support hair drug testing, but this policy may change.

 Which types of drug tests can detect THC?Typically, you will receive a urine test if you're being screened for marijuana.
 This urine test looks for traces of the metabolites that process Delta 9 Tetrahydrocannabinol — commonly known as THC.